Neurodivergence Coaching & Mentoring

 An Investment In Your Health, Wealth and Quality of Life

-How often have you incurred financial loss or lost time, or experienced guilt, self-doubt and other negative consequences due to your ADHD symptoms?
-This is known as the ADHD tax – the cost of living with ADHD – and it’s high.
+How often have you incurred financial loss or lost time, or experienced guilt, self-doubt and other negative consequences due to your symptoms?
+This is known as the neurodiversity tax - the cost of living with neurodiversity and it’s high.

-Research has shown those with ADHD have a “significantly poorer financial situation” than non-ADHDers.
-When left untreated, ADHD tax can add up and cause emotional and financial stress.
+Research has shown those with neurodivergent conditions have a “significantly poorer financial situation” than neurotypicals.
+When left untreated, neurodiversity tax can add up and cause emotional and financial stress.

-Coaching helps an ADHDer identify and overcome challenges holding them back.
-A structure is put in place to manage your ADHD so you can lead a fulfilling, productive life and reduce your ADHD tax.
+Coaching helps you identify and overcome challenges holding you back.
+A structure is put in place to manage your condition so you can lead a fulfilling, productive life and reduce your neurodiversity tax.

-How much money would you save by investing in ADHD coaching now?
+How much money would you save by investing in neurodivergence coaching now?

 Format